Denaahmed178/task-management-app/README.md

 # task-management-app
-task-management-app allows you to add new tasks or edit it and keep track of it
+Task-management-app allows you to add new tasks or edit it and keep track of it